 Specifically when dealing with partnerships and grants, there are some key documents that play a central role to the success of your project.

 We hope that today’s quick tips on partnership letters and agreements will offer some clarity:

-Letter of Support– These are the most simple in our list of letters and are often used to express your….yep …you got it…SUPPORT for another community partner’s project/ initiative.
+These are the most simple in our list of letters.
+They are used to express your….yep …you got it…SUPPORT for another community partner’s project/ initiative.